-From Saturday 14 September, Change in Attitudes - an artistic response to conservation work on the big cat skins at Nunnington Hall - will be on display in the Stone Hall.
+Future dates to be confirmed.
+Change in Attitudes - an artistic response to conservation work on the big cat skins at Nunnington Hall - will be on display in the Stone Hall.
 Featuring 5,000 small porcelain black rhinoceros horns, each representing one of the remaining black rhinos left in the world.

 Please be aware that since the Covid outbreak, some of the installation elements are currently unavailable to keep you safe.

 To draw the parallel between the artwork and the animals in the wild, you are invited to take one of the 5,000 ceramic rhino horn artworks home as a souvenir, but with the moral dilemma that each one taken cannot be replaced and will leave fewer and fewer for others to experience.

 Local artist, Layla Khoo, was invited to respond to the big game hunting trophies in the house while the collection of big cat skins were away for cleaning and conservation.

 The trophies of big cats, antelope and other animals, which for years have greeted visitors on arrival at the hall, were collected by former owner, Colonel Ronald Fife.
 He acquired them while serving the Yorkshire Regiment in Africa and India during the early twentieth century.

 Permanently on display in the Stone Hall, they have been a prominent part of the collection, but now four of the big cat skins - a lion, leopard and two tigers – have been removed for specialist conservation work.
 Having been on the walls since the 1920s in a room with an open fire they will need careful and thorough hand cleaning.
 Some damage will be repaired although the aim is not to fully restore them, but to protect them from further decline.

 Inspiration for the ceramic art installation has been taken from the black rhino horn once kept in Colonel Fife’s collection but no longer on display.